The Cost of "Good Enough"

 If your drivers follow the same path every Tuesday regardless of order volume, you are wasting fuel and labor.

-- The Action: Implement routing logic that accounts for traffic patterns, delivery windows, and vehicle capacity.
+- Take Action: Implement routing logic that accounts for delivery windows, and vehicle capacity, and available visit times for your retailers. .

-- The Impact: Dynamic optimization can reduce fleet mileage by 10–15%, allowing you to service more accounts with fewer trucks.
+- The Impact: Dynamic optimization can reduce fleet mileage, allowing you to service more accounts with fewer trucks.

-The "End of Day" (EOD) is often the most frustrating part of a driver’s shift.
-Spending an hour in the office balancing cash and inventory is a symptom of a broken process.
+The "End of Day" (EOD) process is often the most frustrating part of a driver’s shift.
+Spending any time in the office helping the recon operator balance cash and inventory is a symptom of a broken process.

-- The Strategy: Use mobile tools that provide a "Daily Settlement" view.
+- The Strategy: Use mobile tools that allow for invoice and account management out in the trade.
 This allows drivers to resolve discrepancies at the stop, rather than at the warehouse.

 - The Result: Faster check-ins, happier drivers, and immediate financial accuracy.